mocchicone/Climate-Analysis-SQLAlchemy-Python/README.md

-# sqlalchemy-challenge
+# Climate Analysis using Python, SQLAlchemy and Flask
-HW#8 SQLAlchemy
+SQLAlchemy

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+Used Python and SQLAlchemy to do basic climate analysis and data exploration of climate database.
+Analysis completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+Designed a Flask API based on the created queries.